stefanobinotto/Fetch-and-Delivery-Behaviour-for-an-Assistance-Robot/README.md

 To navigate in the environment and to move from the pick-up table to the delivery tables, you must use the navigation module you developed in the previous assignment.

+The assignment is fulfilled if, in the end, the three coloured objects are delivered on top of the corresponding coloured table in the assigned sequence.

 ************************************************************************************************

 ### COMMANDS TO RUN THE PROGRAM